master-of-zen/Av1an/README.md

     -o   --output_file      Name/Path for output file (Default: (input file name)_av1.mkv)

     -enc --encoder          Encoder to use (aomenc or rav1e or svt_av1.
-Default: aomenc.
+Default: aomenc)
-                            Example: -enc rav1e)
+                            Example: -enc rav1e

     -e   --encoding_params  Encoder settings flags (If not set, will be used default parameters.
                             Required for SVT-AV1s)